Weak Cat-Operads: and hemiassociahedra

 This destruction of $f_1$ may be recorded also by $(12)\cdot(11)$, which indicate that we broke the tree of $f_1$ first at the vertex 12, and next broke one of the remaining trees at the vertex 11.

 The destruction of $f_2$ proceeds by breaking its tree at the vertex~2, which leaves the two trees

 This destruction may also be recorded by 2, the vertex where the tree broke.

-The destruction of $f_1$ and $f_2$ may have gone simultaneously and we indicate this by writing $((12)\cdot(11))\pl 2$, which is equal to $2\pl((12)\cdot(11))$.
+The destruction of $f_1$ and $f_2$ may have gone simultaneously, and we indicate that by writing $((12)\cdot(11))\pl 2$, which is equal to $2\pl((12)\cdot(11))$.
 On the other hand, $\cdot$ is not commutative, and indicates successive steps of destruction.
 Both $\cdot$ and $+$ are on the other hand associative.
 Our complete destruction of $f$ may then be recorded by $1\cdot(((12)\cdot(11))\pl 2)$.
-(Every destruction is, of course, a construction in reverse order.)
+(Every destruction is, of course, a construction in reverse order.) \end{exa}

+Consider terms built out as in this example out of the names of the inner vertices of a tree with the help of the operations $\cdot$ and $+$.
+Some of these terms are in one-to-one correspondence with the terms of \Oum\ in our examples, so that the associative and non-commutative operation $\cdot$ corresponds to successive steps of destruction, while the associative and commutative operation $+$ corresponds to simultaneous steps of destruction.
+These terms are shorter than the terms of \Oum.

-We introduce these terms with $\cdot$ and $+$, which are called \textbf{S}-trees in \cite{DP10}, because they are in one-to-one correspondence with the terms of \Oum\ in our examples, and are shorter.
-(Such a correspondence exists because the value of $\alpha_G$ is greater than or equal to $2$, and $\alpha_G$ happens to be one-one.)
-To shorten them further we will write $a$, $b$, $c$ and $d$ for respectively 11, 12, 1 and 2.
+This matter is treated more formally in \cite{DP10}, where such terms with $\cdot$ and $+$ are called \textbf{S}-trees.
+(The one-to-one correspondence mentioned in the preceding paragraph exists because the value of $\alpha_G$ is greater than or equal to $2$, and $\alpha_G$ happens to be one-one.)
+To shorten these terms further we will write $a$, $b$, $c$ and $d$ for respectively 11, 12, 1 and 2.
 The \Np-words $a$, $b$, $c$ and $d$ stand for the inner vertices of the tree of $f$, i.e.\ vertices that are neither leaves nor roots.
 These vertices in this tree make the following graph:

 where the solid edge $\{c,a\}$ indicates that the vertices $c$ and $a$ are immediately one above the other in the tree; and analogously for the solid edge $\{c,b\}$; the dotted edge $\{a,b\}$ indicates that $a$ and $b$ are vertices growing out of the same predecessor, and analogously with $\{c,d\}$.